Johannes Chemnitzer

-Hans Chemnitzer (born Wildenfels 24 March 1929 - 1 November 2021) was a former East German national and regional politician.
-He was relieved of his party duties on 10 November 1989 and then expelled from the ruling SED (party) on 13 December 1989.
+Hans Chemnitzer (born Wildenfels 24 March 1929 – 1 November 2021) was a former East German national and regional politician.
+He was relieved of his party duties on 10 November 1989 and then expelled from the ruling Socialist Unity Party (SED) on 13 December 1989.

 Life

 Chemnitzer was born into a working-class family near Zwickau in the southern part of what was then central Germany, approximately half a year before the Great stock market Crash started across the Atlantic.
 The war ended when he was 16, and he completed his schooling at a business oriented school.
 He now found himself in the Soviet occupation zone of what remained of Germany: this, over the next four years, would be re-invented with Soviet political and military support to become a separate state, the German Democratic Republic, which was formally founded in 1949.
 In 1946 Chemnitzer became a member of the national Free German Youth (FDJ / Freie Deutsche Jugend) organisation and also joined the freshly created Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands), the Soviet style political party, created in 1946, that would be the ruling political party in the new one-party state.
 Between 1948 and 1951 he studied at the Agriculture Academy in Zwickau and Elbisbach.